kinshuk4/daily-coding-problem-solutions/problem751_800/README.md

 This problem was asked by Facebook.

 Boggle is a game played on a `4 x 4` grid of letters.
 The goal is to find as many words as possible that can be formed by a sequence of adjacent letters in the grid, using each cell at most once.
 Given a game board and a dictionary of valid words, implement a Boggle solver.

+## Daily Coding Problem: Problem #773 [Medium]

+This problem was asked by Google.

+We can determine how "out of order" an array A is by counting the number of inversions it has.
+Two elements `A[i]` and `A[j]` form an inversion if `A[i] > A[j]` but `i < j`.
+That is, a smaller element appears after a larger element.

+Given an array, count the number of inversions it has.
+Do this faster than O(N^2) time.

+You may assume each element in the array is distinct.

+For example, a sorted list has zero inversions.
+The array [2, 4, 1, 3, 5] has three inversions: (2, 1), (4, 1), and (4, 3).
+The array [5, 4, 3, 2, 1] has ten inversions: every distinct pair forms an inversion.